-(1) Subject to the limitation in subsection (i), a security employee of the Department of Corrections may elect, not later than July 1, 1998, to establish eliqible creditable service for up to 10 years of his or her service as a policeman under Article 3, by filing a written election with the Board, accompanied by payment of an amount to be determined by the Board, equal to (i) the difference between the amount of employee and employer contributions transferred to the System under Section 3-110.5, and the amounts that would have been contributed had such contributions been made at the rates applicable to security employees of the Department Corrections, plus (ii) interest thereon at the effective rate for each year, compounded annually, from the date of service to the date of payment.
+(1) Subject to the limitation in subsection (i), a security employee of the Department of Corrections may elect, not later than July 1, 1998, to establish eligible creditable service for up to 10 years of his or her service as a policeman under Article 3, by filing a written election with the Board, accompanied by payment of an amount to be determined by the Board, equal to (i) the difference between the amount of

-(m) The amendatory changes to this Section made by this amendatory Act of the 94th General Assembly apply only to: (1) security employees of the Department of Juvenile Justice employed by the Department of Corrections before the effective date of this amendatory Act of the 94th General Assembly and transferred to the Department of Juvenile Justice by this amendatory Act of the 94th General Assembly; and (2) persons employed by the Department of Juvenile Justice on or after the effective date of this amendatory Act of the 94th General Assembly who are required by subsection (b) of Section 3-2.5-15of the Unified Code of Corrections to have a bachelor's or advanced degree from an accredited college or university with a

-- 1 specialization in criminal justice, education, psychology, - social work, or a closely related social science or, in the 2 - 3 case of persons who provide vocational training, who are - 4 required to have adequate knowledge in the skill for which they - 5 are providing the vocational training. - (Source: P.A.
+- employee and employer contributions transferred to the System under Section 3-110.5, and the amounts that would have been contributed had such contributions been made at the rates applicable to security employees of the Department of Corrections, plus (ii) interest thereon at the effective rate for each year, compounded annually, from the date of service to the date of payment. - 8 (m) The amendatory changes to this Section made by this 9 amendatory Act of the 94th General Assembly apply only to: (1) 10 security employees of the Department of Juvenile Justice 11 employed by the Department of Corrections before the effective 12 date of this amendatory Act of the 94th General Assembly and 13 transferred to the Department of Juvenile Justice by this 14 amendatory Act of the 94th General Assembly; and (2) persons 15 employed by the Department of Juvenile Justice on or after the 16 effective date of this amendatory Act of the 94th General 17 Assembly who are required by subsection (b) of Section 3-2.5-15of the Unified Code of Corrections to have a bachelor's or 18 advanced degree from an accredited college or university with a 19 20 specialization in criminal justice, education, psychology, social work, or a closely related social science or, in the 21 22 case of persons who provide vocational training, who are 23 required to have adequate knowledge in the skill for which they are providing the vocational training.
+24 - 25 (Source: P.A.
 94-4, eff.
 6-1-05; 94-696, eff.
-6-1-06; 95-530, 6 - 7 eff.
-8-28-07.) - 8 (40 ILCS 5/14-111) (from Ch.
+6-1-06; 95-530, - 26 eff.
+8-28-07.)

+- 1 (40 ILCS 5/14-111) (from Ch.
 108 1/2, par.
-14-111) - 9 Sec.
+14-111) - 2 Sec.
 14-111.
-Re-entry After retirement. - 10 (a) An annuitant who re-enters the service of a department - and receives compensation on a regular payroll shall receive no 11 - 12 payments of the retirement annuity during the time he is so - 13 employed, with the following exceptions: - 14 (1) An annuitant who is employed by a department while - 15 he or she is a continuing participant in the General - Assembly Retirement System under Sections 2-117.1 and 16 - 14-105.4 will not be considered to have made a re-entry 17 - after retirement within the meaning of this Section for the 18 - 19 duration of such continuing participation.
-Any person who - 20 is a continuing participant under Sections 2-117.1 and - 21 14-105.4 on the effective date of this amendatory Act of - 22 1991 and whose retirement annuity has been suspended under - 23 this Section shall be entitled to receive from the System a - 24 sum equal to the annuity payments that have been withheld - 25 under this Section, and shall receive the benefit of this amendment without regard to Section 1-103.1.
-1
+Re-entry After retirement. - (a) An annuitant who re-enters the service of a department and receives compensation on a regular payroll shall receive no payments of the retirement annuity during the time he is so employed, with the following exceptions: - (1) An annuitant who is employed by a department while he or she is a continuing participant in the General Assembly Retirement System under Sections 2-117.1 and 14-105.4 will not be considered to have made a re-entry after retirement within the meaning of this Section for the duration of such continuing participation.
+Any person who is a continuing participant under Sections 2-117.1 and 14-105.4 on the effective date of this amendatory Act of 1991 and whose retirement annuity has been suspended under this Section shall be entitled to receive from the System a sum equal to the annuity payments that have been withheld under this Section, and shall receive the benefit of this amendment without regard to Section 1-103.1. - (2) An annuitant who accepts temporary employment from such a department for a period not exceeding 75 working days in any calendar year is not considered to make a re-entry after retirement within the meaning of this Section.
+Any part of a day on temporary employment is considered a full day of employment.